chooseaconduct/chooseaconduct.github.io/casestudies/ruby.md

 >
 > Yesterday I [Richard Schneeman] spoke with the mods on giving you a warning based on your
 > behavior on the Ruby mailing list.
 I believe you listened to my feedback and
 > stopped posting about crypto.
-So we decided to make explicit where we sit
+So we decided to **make explicit where we sit
->  regarding things that happen off of Reddit.
+>  regarding things that happen off of Reddit**.
 >
-> Today I [Richard Schneeman] see you posting this
+> Today I [Richard Schneeman] see you posting this [on the ruby-talk mailing list]
 > [Political thought - Leader on the threat from the illiberal left - Don't underestimate the danger of left-leaning identity politics.](https://rubytalk.org/t/political-thought-leader-on-the-threat-from-the-illiberal-left-don-t-underestimate-the-danger-of-left-leaning-identity-politics/75583)
 > I see that someone said that a joke was harmful to them.
-I'm disgusted reading the joke.
-I'm frustrated for my community.
+I'm disgusted reading the joke [that has been posted by a ruby newbie].
+> I'm frustrated for my community.
 I see my co-workers face sexist remarks, and I see them burning out and quitting the programming community.
-I need programming and especially Ruby, to be inclusive and welcoming.
+> I need programming and especially Ruby, to be inclusive and welcoming.
 I need programmers not to intentionally post harmful and hateful content.
 >
 > I see others have already warned you several times against this behavior.
 > It does not appear those warnings produced a meaningful